forsbergsskola-se/gp21-22-0427-agario-bytesonsyte/README.md

 - [x] `PLAYER_NAMES` shows the names of each player on their circles
   - [ ] + leaderboard entry

+*comments:
-*comments: Consume.cs uses collision to then compare player scales, then destroy rival if bigger than them and update Score.cs accordingly*
+Consume.cs uses collision to then compare player scales, then destroy rival if bigger than them and update Score.cs accordingly*
-*Spawner.cs detects if players are destroyed and respawns accordingly* *Score.cs starts with score at 0 & keeps track of highscore for the leaderboard*
+*Spawner.cs detects if players are destroyed and respawns accordingly* *Score.cs starts with score at 0 & keeps track of highscore for the leaderboard using PlayerPrefs* *NameManager.cs sets inputfield entry for Player Name as a string in PlayerPrefs.
+Spawner.cs uses this data when instantiating Player*

 #